Mansi-2618/Influencer_Analytics_Dashboard/README.md

 If you want to create a similar dashboard from scratch:

 #### Step 1: Create a New Next.js App
+The folder name is same as your next.js app name, for example frontend_dashboard is the folder name so your app name is also same.
 ```bash
 # Navigate to your project root
 cd INFLUENCER_ANALYTICS